-Robbins Arroyo LLP has successfully prosecuted numerous securities fraud class actions, recovering significant damages on behalf of our clients and helping enforce a standard of honesty, integrity and fairness in the business world today.
+Robbins Arroyo LLP attorneys successfully prosecute securities fraud class actions by recovering money for shareholder clients and helping enforce a standard of honesty, integrity, and fairness in the markets.

 Securities fraud is the intentional concealment, omission, or manipulation of financial information by a public company in violation of federal securities laws.
 Such actions cause investors to purchase or sell stocks and commodities based on false information.
 This misleading information can artificially inflate the price of the company’s securities above their true value.
 When the underlying truth is exposed, the prices of these securities plummet, resulting in losses for investors who relied upon the misrepresentations.
 In such instances, a securities fraud class action may be initiated by one or more investors who lost money as a result of purchasing the company’s securities at artificially inflated prices.
 The aim of the securities fraud class action is to recover money for all affected shareholders.

 MISCONDUCT THAT MAY BE ADDRESSED BY SECURITIES FRAUD CLASS ACTIONS

 Examples of illegal activities that involve the deception of investors or the manipulation of financial markets and that may be addressed by investors through securities fraud class actions:

 - False and deceptive reporting of the company’s financial information to its shareholders by officers or directors, which artificially raises the value of the company’s stock and encourages investors to buy shares.